mroysterhead/mroysterhead.github.io/note/_posts/2024-10-09-DnD-session-7.md

 - **Aftermath**
   - Left the guy behind for **Rellik** to cannibalize.
     - **Tyler** wasn't present, so this has yet to be litigated.

+- **Logistics**
+  - **Roland** looks for something to transport the loot and finds a handcart with two wheels, ideal for moving everything back.